Aerospace Aftermarket

 Aerospace aftermarket marketing built for fit, certification, and supplier trust.

 The aerospace aftermarket is a technical, application-driven commercial problem.
-Parts buyers — engineering, procurement, MRO stores managers, and fleet reliability teams — search by aircraft type, part category, PMA status, and airframe application.
+The engineers + procurement teams sourcing parts — engineering, procurement, MRO stores managers, and fleet reliability teams — search by aircraft type, part category, PMA status, and airframe application.
 Generic catalogue logic and broad aerospace branding fail them.
-We build aftermarket marketing around how parts buyers actually research and qualify suppliers.
+We build aftermarket marketing around how these teams actually research and qualify suppliers.

 Built for aftermarket suppliers who win RFQs on traceability, availability, approval context, and fast response, not generic catalogue traffic.